computergeek1507/PB_16/16_Expansion/README.md

 # 16 Expansion

-The "16 Expansion" ia a 16 port output board for the PB16.
+The "16 Expansion" is a 16 port output board for the PB16.
 All the design files are open source and available on github.

 ## [Part BOM](https://github.com/computergeek1507/PB_16/raw/master/16_Expansion/16_Expansion_BOM.ods)